pierskarsenbarg/pulumi-ngrok/README.md

 ## Configuration

-The following configuration points are available for the `sdm` provider:
+The following configuration points are available for the `ngrok` provider:

 - `ngrok:apiKey` (environment: `NGROK_API_KEY`) - the API key for `ngrok`
 - `ngrok:apiBaseUrl` (environment: `NGROK_API_BASE_URL`) - The API URL used to talk with ngrok.
 The default is `https://api.ngrok.com.` - optional